 Sometimes it is useful to use parts of an old website on a new one.

 If you enjoyed reading this article on export the WordPress database, you should check out this one on how to delete WordPress themes.

-We also wrote about a few related subjects like how to watermark images, how to check the WordPress version, creating a comparison table with WordPress plugins, how to upload an HTML file in WordPress, where are WordPress pages stored and why is WordPress so hard to use.
+We also wrote about a few related subjects like how to watermark images, how to check the WordPress version, WordPress database plugins, creating a comparison table with WordPress plugins, how to upload an HTML file in WordPress, where are WordPress pages stored and why is WordPress so hard to use.